MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 **Azure Monitor**

-- Azure Monitor is enabled by default for all Azure subscriptions, but Azure Monitor for Logs (Log Analytics) and Azure Application Insights resources must be deployed and configured to incorporate data collection and querying capabilities.
+- Azure Monitor is enabled by default for all Azure subscriptions, but Azure Monitor Logs (Log Analytics workspace) and Application Insights resources must be deployed and configured to incorporate data collection and querying capabilities.

 - Azure Monitor supports three types of observability data: logs, metrics, and distributed traces.
-  - Logs are stored in Azure Monitor Logs  workspaces based on [Azure Data Explorer](/azure/data-explorer/).
+  - Logs are stored in Log Analytics workspaces, which is based on [Azure Data Explorer](/azure/data-explorer/).
 Log queries are stored in query packs that can be shared across subscriptions, and are used to drive observability components such as dashboards, workbooks, or other reporting and visualization tools.
-  - Metrics are stored in an internal time-series diagnostic service database.
-For most Azure resources, the retention period is [retained](/azure/azure-monitor/essentials/data-platform-metrics#retention-of-metrics) for 93 days.
-Metric collection is configured through resource Diagnostic settings.
+  - Metrics are stored in an internal time-series database.
+For most Azure resources, metrics are automatically collected and [retained](/azure/azure-monitor/essentials/data-platform-metrics#retention-of-metrics) for 93 days.
+Metric data can also be sent to the Analytics workspace using a [diagnostic setting](/azure/azure-monitor/essentials/diagnostic-settings) for the resource.

 - All Azure resources expose logs and metrics, but resources must be appropriately configured to route diagnostic data to your desired data sink.

 >[!TIP]
-> Azure provides various [Built-In Policies](/azure/azure-monitor/policy-reference) that can be applied to ensure deployed resources are configured to send logs and metrics to an Azure Monitor instance.
+> Azure provides various [Built-In Policies](/azure/azure-monitor/policy-reference) that can be applied to ensure deployed resources are configured to send logs and metrics to a Log Analytics workspace.

 - It's not uncommon for regulatory controls to require operational data remains within originating geographies or countries/regions.
 Regulatory requirements may stipulate the retention of critical data types for an extended period of time.
 For example, in regulated banking, audit data must be retained for at least seven years.

 - Different operational data types may require different retention periods.
 For example, security logs may need to be retained for a long period, while performance data is unlikely to require long-term retention outside the context of AIOps.

-- Data can be [exported](/azure/azure-monitor/logs/logs-data-export?tabs=portal) from Log Analytics Workspaces for long term retention and/or auditing purposes.
+- Data can be [archived](/azure/azure-monitor/logs/data-retention-archive) or [exported](/azure/azure-monitor/logs/logs-data-export) from Log Analytics workspaces for long term retention and/or auditing purposes.

-- [Azure Monitor Logs Dedicated Clusters](/azure/azure-monitor/logs/logs-dedicated-clusters) provides a deployment option that enables Availability Zones for protection from zonal failures in supported Azure regions.
+- [Dedicated Clusters](/azure/azure-monitor/logs/logs-dedicated-clusters) provide a deployment option that enables Availability Zones for protection from zonal failures in supported Azure regions.
 Dedicated Clusters require a minimum daily data ingest commitment.

-- Azure Monitor for Logs resources, including underlying log and metrics storage, are deployed into a specified Azure region.
+- Log Analytics workspaces are deployed into a specified Azure region.

-- To protect against loss of data from unavailability of an Azure Monitor for Logs workspace, resources can be configured with multiple Diagnostics configurations.
-Each Diagnostic configuration can target metrics and logs at a separate Azure Monitor for Log workspace.
+- To protect against loss of data from unavailability of a Log Analytics workspace, resources can be configured with multiple diagnostic settings.
+Each diagnostic setting can send metrics and logs at a separate Log Analytics workspace.
-  - Each additional Azure Monitor for Logs workspace will incur extra costs.
+  - Data sent to each additional Log Analytics workspace will incur extra costs.
-  - The redundant Azure Monitor for Logs workspaces can be deployed into the same Azure region, or into separate Azure regions for additional regional redundancy.
+  - The redundant Log Analytics workspace can be deployed into the same Azure region, or into separate Azure regions for additional regional redundancy.
-  - Sending logs and metrics from an Azure resource to an Azure Monitor for Logs workspace in a different region will incur inter-region data egress costs.
+  - Sending logs and metrics from an Azure resource to an Log Analytics workspace in a different region will incur inter-region data egress costs.
   - Some Azure resources require an Azure Monitor for Logs workspace within the same region as the resource itself.
+  - See [Best practices for Azure Monitor Logs](/azure/azure-monitor/best-practices-logs#reliability) for further availability options for the Log Analytics workspace.

-- Azure Monitor Logs workspace data [can be exported to Azure Storage or Azure Event Hubs on a continuous, scheduled, or one-time basis](/azure/azure-monitor/logs/logs-data-export).
+- Log Analytics workspace data [can be exported to Azure Storage or Azure Event Hubs on a continuous, scheduled, or one-time basis](/azure/azure-monitor/logs/logs-data-export).
   - Data export allows for long-term data archiving and protects against possible operational data loss due to unavailability.
   - Available export destinations are Azure Storage or Azure Event Hubs.
 Azure Storage can be configured for different [redundancy levels](/azure/storage/common/storage-redundancy) including zonal or regional.
 Data export to Azure Storage stores the data within .json files.
-  - Data export destinations must be within the same Azure region as the Azure Monitor Logs workspace.
+  - Data export destinations must be within the same Azure region as the Log Analytics workspace.
 An event hub data export destination to be within the same region as the Azure Monitor Logs workspace.
 Azure Event Hubs geo-disaster recovery isn't applicable for this scenario.
-  - There are several [data export limitations](/azure/azure-monitor/logs/logs-data-export?tabs=portal#limitations).
-Only specific Azure Monitor Logs [tables are supported](/azure/azure-monitor/logs/logs-data-export#supported-tables) for data export.
+  - There are several [data export limitations](/azure/azure-monitor/logs/logs-data-export#limitations).
+Only specific [tables in the workspace are supported](/azure/azure-monitor/logs/logs-data-export#supported-tables) for data export.
+  - [Archiving](/azure/azure-monitor/logs/data-retention-archive) can be used to store data in a Log Analytics workspace for long-term retention at a reduced cost without exporting it.

 - Azure Monitor Logs has [user query throttling limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#user-query-throttling), which may appear as reduced availability to clients, such as observability dashboards.
   - Five concurrent queries per user: if five queries are already running, additional queries are placed in a per-user concurrency queue until a running query ends.